April 9, 2022INDUSTRY 4.0

 Of course, most company executives initially associate inventory with the supplies needed to make products and perform services.
 However, upon closer examination, maintenance storeroom shelves hold equally valuable forms of inventory.

 Efficiently stocked parts, materials, and tools provide maintenance technicians with everything they need to keep critical machinery running smoothly.

 Depending on the business, delayed equipment downtime due to parts unavailability can dramatically affect profitability.
 In the auto industry, downtime can cost up to $50,000 per minute, which translates to a whopping $3 million per hour.

 Benefits of Maintenance Inventory Software

-Just as inventory management software provides a bird’s eye view of company supplies, maintenance inventory software streamlines management of equipment parts.
+Just as inventory management software provides a bird’s eye view of company supplies, maintenance inventory software streamlines the management of equipment parts.